aivillage/llm_verification/CTFd/plugins/llm_verification/README.md

 # Thank You for purchasing an Official CTFd Plugin!

-Within this plugin you will find the plugin files for installation.
+Within this plugin, you will find the plugin files for installation.

 ## Installation

-1. Copy the `llm_verification` folder that containes this `README.md` file to the `CTFd/plugins` direcotry.
+1. Copy the `llm_verification` folder that contains this `README.md` file to the `CTFd/plugins` directory.

 2. Start CTFd and create a challenge.
 You should see `llm_verification` as an option in the `Challenge Type` dropdown.